Classifying phases protected by matrix product operator symmetries using matrix product states: MPO algebras based on groups

 \section{MPO algebras based on groups}

-In this section we particularize to MPO algebras whose blocks are labeled by elements of a finite group $G$ and they satisfy (see Eq.\eqref {fusiontensors})
+In this section we particularize to MPO algebras whose blocks are labeled by elements of a finite group $G$ and they satisfy (see Eq.\ \eqref {fusiontensors})

-The importance of this case is that it covers the SPT classification, where the symmetry is onsite, $O_g = (u_g)^{\otimes n} \ \forall g\in G$, so that the blocks are one dimensional and the fusion tensors are trivial.
+The importance of this case is that it covers the SPT classification, where the symmetry is on-site, $O_g = (u_g)^{\otimes n} \ \forall g\in G$, so that the blocks are one dimensional and the fusion tensors are trivial.

-Eq.\eqref{fusiontensorG} implies $O_g O_h = O_{gh}$.
+Eq.\ \eqref{fusiontensorG} implies $O_g O_h = O_{gh}$.
 In particular, there is a trivial MPO block $e\in G$ such that $O_e O_g =O_g O_e= O_g$ and an inverse $g^{-1}$ for every element $g$ satisfying $O_{g^{-1}} O_g =O_g O_{g^{-1}}= O_e$.
-We emphasize that outside the onsite case $O_e$, in general, is not the identity, instead, it is a projector onto the relevant PBC subspace so that the operators $\{O_g \}$ form a representation of $G$ on $O_e {\cdot} \mathcal{H}_{loc}^{\otimes n}$.
-In Section \ref{sec:examples}, using Ref.\cite{Bultinck17A}, we construct a family of such MPOs representing any group $G$ as well as MPS invariant under the action of these MPOs.
+We emphasize that outside the on-site case $O_e$, in general, is not the identity, instead, it is a projector onto the relevant PBC subspace so that the operators $\{O_g \}$ form a representation of $G$ on $O_e {\cdot} \mathcal{H}_{loc}^{\otimes n}$.
+In Section \ref{sec:examples}, using Ref.\ \cite{Bultinck17A}, we construct a family of such MPOs representing any group $G$ as well as MPSs which remain invariant under the action of these MPOs.

-The $F$-symbols defined for this case have no indices coming from the multiplicities of the product, so that Eq.\eqref{Fsymbolsdef} restricts to
+The $F$-symbols defined for this case have no indices coming from the multiplicities of the product, so that Eq.\ \eqref{Fsymbolsdef} restricts to

 where we have denoted ${F}_{g,h,k}= \omega(g,h,k)$ since the pentagon equation \eqref{pentagon0F} is the 3-cocycle condition: